simoncozens/thinking-in-opentype/workbook.md

 So we will now pause our experiments with substitution rules, and before we get into other kinds of rule, we need to step back to look at how the process of OpenType shaping works. *Shaping* is the application of the rules and features within a font to a piece of text.
 (It also includes operations like decomposition and mark reordering that we're also not going to get into today.)

 We've seen that we can put *rules* into a *feature*, but it's important to know that there's another level involved too.
-Inside an OpenType font, rules are arranged into *lookups*, which are associated with features. **To really understand OpenType programming, you need to think in terms of lookups, not features**.
+Inside an OpenType font, rules are arranged into *lookups*, which are associated with features.
+Although the language we use to write OpenType code is called "feature language", the primary element of OpenType shaping is the *lookup*.

+**To really understand OpenType programming, you need to think in terms of lookups, not features**.

 ![OpenType model](slide-8.png)